Small Business Failure Statistics to Know in 2023 - A Realistic Picture

 (Failing Concerns)

 This refers to both financial and general management issues, so it’s safe to say that a lack of cash is a problem in Canada, too.
-According to these failure statistics for small business, the biggest problems with financial management are the inability to manage working capital and under-capitalization.
+According to this data, the biggest problems with financial management are the inability to manage working capital and under-capitalization.
 Almost half of the companies surveyed (49%) had a lack of managerial vision, which eventually led to their downfall and bankruptcy.

 The healthcare and social assistance industry has the highest survival rate for small businesses.